One pan Greek traditional recipe! Baked with potatoes and a light tomato sauce, this meatloaf is the perfect family dinner!

 - Place all the ingredients for the meatloaf in a large bowl and mix well with your hands for 5 minutes until everything is nice and smooth and well combined.
 If mixture seems a little dry, you can add a couple tablespoons of water.

-- Align eggs in the middle and roll, using the baking paper, into a log.
+Align the eggs in the middle and roll, using the baking paper, into a log.
 Press it gently to seal any seams, but don’t overdo it, because you may ruin its shape.

-- Bake for 50-60 minutes.
+Bake for 50-60 minutes.
 Add a splash of water into the pan during baking, if you notice most of the juices to have evaporated.
+Eat!

 If you liked this recipe, Pin it!